icann/OCTO-TE-labs/DNSSEC 06a - Automatic Signing with Bind.md

 # Automatic zone signing

+> [!WARNING]
+> To change to automatic signing we will have to change keys.
+This can be done in two ways:
+> 1. With a Key Rollover, your domain stays signed all the time
+> 2. With going insecure
+> We will do the later in this step.
+(KSK Rollover is another lab)

+## Going Insecure

+Remove the DS record from the parent.
+Easiest done on the web page for your lab group.
+At the bottom you will find a button `Delete all DS records`.

+## Revert to unsigned zone

 > [!IMPORTANT]
 > If you did the manual signing and confirm that your public nameservers are serving the signed zone, you should:
 >